Auto Insurance Company Practices

 Do I have to obtain three estimates?

-This is an old practice, you don't have to obtain three estimates.
+This is an old practice; you don’t have to obtain three estimates.
 This was a practice, not a requirement, which put the onus on the consumer to get the lowest price.

 May I choose any repair shop?